 Teachers and administrators shall be evaluated in accordance with state law using one of the evaluation tools allowable by the Michigan Department of Education.
-The goal of the evaluation system is to improve teacher and administrator work performance, and to locate those teachers and administrators who are less than "effective."
-Evaluations shall be used as a factor in staffing, placement and layoff and recall decisions as permitted under state law.
+The goal of the evaluation system is to improve teacher and administrator work performance and promote and support professional growth.
+Those teachers and administrators who are rated less than "effective" shall be addressed in the manner prescribed by law.
+Evaluations shall be used as a factor in staffing, placement, layoff and recall decisions as required and/or permitted by state law.
+Evaluators of teachers and administrators shall be provided training in accordance with state law.